Fr4nz83/PWR-plugin-kubernetes/data/README.md

-# Traces as Inputs for Simulator

-## 🗄️ Traces

-Key data is in the csv folder, while yaml files can be generated from this data.
+# How to generate the YAMLs of the traces used in the experiments

+This folder contains the following elements:

+- node_yaml (folder): this folder contains the YAML containing the specifications of the set of nodes of the GPU datacenter being simulated.
+- csv (folder): this folder contains the traces considered in the experimental evaluation.
+- bash prepare_input.sh: this bash script executes the Python script in charge of generating the YAML files of the traces.
+- pod_csv_to_yaml.py: Python script executed by prepare_input.sh
+- a bunch of Jupyter notebooks that can be used to explore the characteristics of the traces as well as the nodes of the simulated GPU datacenter.

+## Information on the nodes of the simulated GPU datacenter

 ### [openb_node_list_all_node.csv](./csv/openb_node_list_all_node.csv)

-This file contains 1523 nodes of a heterogeneous GPU cluster in production, listing their CPU, main memory, GPU specifications and GPU types.
+This CSV contains 1523 nodes of a heterogeneous GPU cluster in production, listing their CPU, main memory, GPU specifications and GPU types.

 [openb_node_list_gpu_node.csv](./csv/openb_node_list_gpu_node.csv) is a subset excluding non-GPU nodes. [openb_node_list_gpu_node.yaml](./node_yaml/openb_node_list_gpu_node.yaml) contains the same data in YAML format.